 I'm new to Quilt with Us, and I'm looking forward to getting to know other quilters here.
 By way of introduction, my name is Dena DALE Crain, because there's another textile artist in Austin, Texas, named Dena Crain!!

 I'm the one who taught online quilt classes for Quilt University until it closed, then tried going solo with QuiltEd Online, and now I'm back again teaching this time for…Continue

 Baby's momma didn't want to get too carried away with pink, so she sent me a picture of the nursery colors.
 The rug became the inspiration for the quilt.

-I really had to dig through my stash for the dark navy and pale pink, being careful of the prints in order to match the contemporary feel of the rug. …Continue
+I really had to dig through my stash for the dark navy and pale pink, being careful of the prints in order to match the contemporary feel of the rug.
+Putting tans and grays together threw me for a bit, but…Continue

 This week included new doggie friends. …Continue